ngxs/store/docs/concepts/store.md

 value of the store for that point in time.

 ### Selecting State
-See the [select](select.md) page for details on how to use the store to select out data.
+See the [select](select.md) page for details on how to use the store to select data.